yellowmessenger/yellowinbox-ionic-demo/Readme.md

 ## Steps to run

-1. Clone this `YMAgentSdkDemo` app
+1. Clone this `yellowinbox-ionic-demo` app
    2.Run the following command to activate android platform
    ```
    ionic cordova platform add android